screeps/docs/source/contributed/Screeps_With_C#_C++_VB_NET.md

 'more code from main down here vvv
 ```
-Now, say I want to reference the a method from inside the second file in javascript
+Now, say You want to reference the a method from inside the second file in javascript
-I would do this:
+You would do something like this:

 ```Javascript
 // in the top of the Main file